dannguyen/journalism-syllabi/README.md

 <a href="http://journalism.utexas.edu/sites/journalism.utexas.edu/files/07915-McDonald.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>As the era of Open Government and Open Data evolves, more stories are being told through data and data visualization than ever before.
-In this course, you’ll learn how to acquire compelling data sets, clean them, analyze the contents using visualization techniques to find storylines, and then presen...</em></p>
+        As the era of Open Government and Open Data evolves, more stories are being told through data and data visualization than ever before.
+In this course, you’ll learn how to acquire compelling data sets, clean them, analyze the contents using visualization techniques to find storylines, and then presen
+        </small></p>

         <p>Instructors: Christian McDonald</p>
     </td>
     <td>
-        University of Texas at Austin
+        <small>University of Texas at Austin</small>
     </td>
   </tr>